thapawan/Medial-Axis-Centerline-Width/README.md

 # Medial-Axis-Centerline-Width
 It will include Google Earth Engine Script, Apps, and dataset to find river width and centerline.

-The cross-section extraction visualization tool automates extracting cross-sections with their horizontal distance and elevation.
-The repository contains notebooks and ArcGIS Pro Tool for cross-section extraction and visualization.

 ## Installation of required packages
 For jupyter and ArcGIS Pro notebook use this command: install required libraries if not installed by uncommenting it: